Caloric Feeding for Dogs

 B: the amount of heat required to raise the temperature of one kilogram of water one degree Celsius : 1000 gram calories or 3.968 Btu —abbreviation Cal

-— called also large Calorie, Cal, Kilogram calorie, Kilocalories, & kCals. <—-This is what we use when raw feeding dogs.
+— called also large Calorie, Cal, Kilogram calorie, Kilocalories, & kCals. <—-This is what we use when feeding dogs.
 Calories and kCals are used interchangeably in casual conversation and they represent a unit of energy.

-Now that you know what a Calorie/kCal is & that we use it for measuring a dog’s energy requirements; we need to talk about Basal Metabolic Rate (BMR) and Resting Energy Requirements (RER).
+Now that you know what a Calorie/kCal is, how it’s measured, & that we use it for measuring a dog’s energy requirements; we need to talk about Basal Metabolic Rate (BMR) and Resting Energy Requirements (RER).

 Resting Energy Requirements (RER)

-Resting Energy Requirements that I am going to refer to as RER from now on is the minimum energy your dog needs for its body to provide essential functions to live when it hasn’t been fasted.
+Resting Energy Requirements, that I am going to refer to as RER from now on, is the minimum energy your dog needs for its body to provide essential functions to live when it hasn’t been fasted.
 It is also referred to as Resting Fed Metabolic Rate (RFMR).
 This is the minimum amount of kCals needed to sustain life in a resting state who aren’t in a post-absorptive state.

-The Allometric Formula for Determining Resting Energy Requirements for Dogs (RER)
+The Formula for Determining Resting Energy Requirements for Adult Dogs (RER)

-In a nutshell —-> RER is the minimum number of kCals your dog needs to function.
+Recap: RER is the minimum number of kCals your dog needs to function.
 Any type of activity increases that number.
 Increased activity from a resting state means the dog is burning more energy and therefore needs more kCals to maintain.
 Daily activity level, pregnancy, & lactation all increase an adult dog’s energy requirements from the RER to MER.

 Maintenance Energy Requirements (MER)

 Maintenance Energy Requirements that I am going to call MER here forward, are the kCals needed for a dog to maintain their ideal weight based on their current life stage & their activity level.
-MER requires more kCals than RER because the dog is doing more than life sustaining functions.
-Other factors affecting MER are activity, growth, pregnancy/lactation, climate, and health.
+MER requires more kCals than RER because the dog is doing more than life-sustaining functions.
+Other factors affecting MER are activity, pregnancy/lactation, climate, and health.

-Water • Protein • Fats • Carbohydrates & Crude Fiber • Vitamins • Minerals
+Water • Protein • Fats • Carbohydrates & Fiber • Vitamins • Minerals

 Of the above nutrient classifications, only protein, fats, and carbohydrates provide energy to dogs.
 Water while vital to life, does not provide energy; nor do vitamins or minerals.